server-os/server-image/README.md

 The manifest files for each repository are combined into one large manifest file.
-This manifest file is used by the `builder` program found in smartos-live in the `tools/builder` directory.
+This manifest file is used by the `builder` program found in server-image in the `tools/builder` directory.

 Each line of a manifest file contains a single file, directory, symlink, or hardlink directive.
 Comments are done with the `#` character.
 For example: